 - Timing Case Indication MAC CE.

+- Cross-RRH TCI State Indication for UE-specific PDCCH MAC CE.

 <<<<Skipped>>>>

 5.18.5 Indication of TCI state for UE-specific PDCCH

-The network may indicate a TCI state for PDCCH reception for a CORESET of a Serving Cell or a set of Serving Cells configured in simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2 by sending the TCI State Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.15 The network may also indicate two TCI states for PDCCH reception for a CORESET of a Serving Cell or a set of Serving Cells configured in simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2 by sending the Enhanced TCI States Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.44.
+For PDCCH reception for a CORESET of a Serving Cell or a set of Serving Cells configured in simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2, the network may indicate a TCI state by sending the TCI State Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.15 or a TCI state and how low layers apply the TCI state switching delay requirements and apply UL timing requirements after the TCI state switch by sending the cross-RRH TCI State Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.x.
+The network may also indicate two TCI states for PDCCH reception for a CORESET of a Serving Cell or a set of Serving Cells configured in simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2 by sending the Enhanced TCI States Indication for UE-specific PDCCH MAC CE described in clause 6.1.3.44.

 The MAC entity shall: